 Attendance in MLT classes is necessary to achieve the objectives for learning.
 If a student is unable to report to class due to an unforeseen emergency, he/she shall contact the instructor or clinical affiliate as soon as possible.
 Documentation for the reason of absence should be provided if appropriate.
-After 3 absences from one MLT on campus course, students will be withdrawn from the program.
+After 3 absences from one MLT on campus semester or scheduled internship/externship, the student will be withdrawn from the program.

 - Classroom/Student Lab- If the student is unable to attend class on the day of an announced test or competency due to an emergency situation, he/she is responsible for notifying the instructor prior to the class hour.
 Refer to specific course syllabus for instructor's policy on make-up work.
 Normally 10% is deducted.
 Students are expected to be present in MLT classes and student labs, and be prepared to actively participate in their own learning.
-Each student is responsible for meeting course objectives in a satisfactory manner. - Directed Practice If a severe illness/emergency prevents the student from attending Directed Practice time as scheduled, it is his/her responsibility to notify the Directed Practice (Clinical Affiliate) facility contact.
-Each student is responsible for meeting course objectives for Directed Practice in a satisfactory manner. - Student absences shall not exceed 5 days total for all clinical rotations (Directed Practice I and Directed Practice II).
+Each student is responsible for meeting course objectives in a satisfactory manner. - i Directed Practice If a severe illness/emergency prevents the student from attending Directed Practice time as scheduled, it is his/her responsibility to notify the Directed Practice (Clinical Affiliate) facility contact.
+Each student is responsible for meeting course objectives for Directed Practice in a satisfactory manner. - Student absences shall not exceed 3 days total for all clinical rotations (Directed Practice I and Directed Practice II).
 Missed days will be made up at the time specified by the college and clinical affiliate faculty.
 Upon excessive absences, the student may choose to apply for a Leave of Absence by meeting with the Program Director.
 The request for a Leave of Absence must be submitted in writing.
-Excessive absences may also warrant dismissal from the program. - Being late or leaving early is not appropriate.
+Excessive absences may also warrant dismissal from the program.
+Repetitive tardiness or a "no-call-no-show" to a scheduled internship/externship will result in disciplinary action including documentation of student misconduct, up to removal from the program. - Being late or leaving early is not appropriate.
 Missing more than 30 minutes of class will be documented as an absence.
-Being late or leaving early (less than 30 minutes) will accumulate and three of these will result in an absence. - An instructor may require a student to leave a student lab or Directed Practice experience if the student is unprepared, if the student has health problems which may jeopardize the health of others, or if the student's behavior is unacceptable or inappropriate.
+Being late or leaving early (less than 30 minutes) will accumulate and three of these will result in an absence. - I An instructor may require a student to leave a student lab or Directed Practice experience if the student is unprepared, if the student has health problems which may jeopardize the health of others, or if the student's behavior is unacceptable or inappropriate.
 If the circumstances described constitute an absence, a physician's permission will be required to return.